-- Meetings are held as per the triennial review schedule with dates confirmed each December for the following year. - Board minutes will be taken by a non trustee paid on a commercial basis on contract. - The quorum shall be more than half the members of the board currently holding office. - Only apologies received from those who cannot be present must be recorded.
-Trustees who miss three consecutive meetings without the prior leave of the board cease to be members.
+- Meetings are held as per the triennial review schedule with dates confirmed each December for the following year. - Board minutes will be taken by a non trustee paid on a commercial basis on contract. - The quorum shall be more than half the members of the Board currently holding office. - Only apologies received from those who cannot be present must be recorded.
+Trustees who miss three consecutive meetings without the prior leave of the Board cease to be members.
 An apology does not meet the requirement of prior leave.
-To obtain prior leave a trustee must request leave from the board at a board meeting and the board must make a decision. - The chair shall be elected at the first meeting of the year except in the general election year where it will be at the first meeting of the newly elected board. - The chair may exercise a casting vote in the case of equality of votes, in addition to his/her deliberative vote. - Any trustees with a conflict or pecuniary interest in any issue shall not take part in any debate on such issues and may be asked to leave the meeting for the duration of the debate.
+To obtain prior leave a trustee must request leave from the Board at a Board meeting and the Board must make a decision. - The Presiding Member shall be elected at the first meeting of the year except in the general election year where it will be at the first meeting of the newly elected Board. - The Presiding Member may exercise a casting vote in the case of equality of votes, in addition to his/her deliberative vote. - Any trustees with a conflict or pecuniary interest in any issue shall not take part in any debate on such issues and may be asked to leave the meeting for the duration of the debate.
 A pecuniary interest arises when a trustee may be financially advantaged or disadvantaged as a result of decisions made by the board.
-E.g. Contracts, pay and conditions etc. A conflict of interest is when an individual trustee could have, or could be thought to have, a personal stake in matters to be considered by the board. - Only trustees have automatic speaking rights. - The board delegates [and minutes] powers under Sections 15 and 17 of Education Act to the Disciplinary Committee - The board delegates [and minutes] authority to the deputy Principal in the times of absence of the Principal. - The amount the chair and other board members are paid for attendance at board meetings is set by the board.
-Currently the chair receives \$75 per board meeting and board members receive \$55 per board meeting.
+E.g. Contracts, pay and conditions etc. A conflict of interest is when an individual trustee could have, or could be thought to have, a personal stake in matters to be considered by the board. - Only trustees have automatic speaking rights. - The Board delegates [and minutes] powers under Sections 15 and 17 of Education Act to the Disciplinary Committee. - The Board delegates [and minutes] authority to the Deputy Principal in the times of absence of the Principal. - The amount the Presiding Member and other Board members are paid for attendance at Board meetings is set by the Board.
+Currently the chair receives \$75 per Board meeting and Board members receive \$55 per Board meeting.
 There is no payment for committee or working party meetings. - Attendance fees are non-taxable within the agreed non-taxable amounts of \$605 annually for trustees and \$825 for the chair.